SamanFekri/QouteOfDay/README.md

 # Quote of the day
-### 📅 Friday, 05 January, 2024
+### 📅 Saturday, 06 January, 2024
 ------
-"Believe in the power of your dreams and watch them soar! ✨💫☁️"
+"Every sunrise is a blessing ☀️, and every day is an opportunity for positive change ✨.
+Embrace today with a smile 😊, and let optimism guide your way 🌈!"